adamrehn/ue4-docker/README.md

 ## Troubleshooting common issues

-- **Building Windows containers fails with the message `hcsshim: timeout waiting for notification extra info`:**
+- **Building Windows containers fails with the message `hcsshim: timeout waiting for notification extra info` or the message `This operation ended because the timeout has expired`:**

   This is a known issue when using Windows containers in Hyper-V isolation mode.
 See the [Windows `hcsshim` timeout issues](#windows-hcsshim-timeout-issues) section below for a detailed discussion of this problem and the available workarounds.